|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 These sweet and tangy bread and butter pickles are always a favorite, and they're easy to prepare and can.
 If you have your jars and equipment clean and in place, it's a snap!
 This version makes 7 to 8 pints.
-The sweet red bell peppers make them colorful and tasty.
+The addition of sweet red bell peppers makes these jars both colorful and tasty.

 Slice the pickles and other vegetables about 1/8 to 1/4-inch thickness.
+The key to good pickles is consistency.
+You want all the vegetables to look and taste the same.
+This is achieved with evenly sized veggies.
 The vegetables are soaked in brine for about 3 hours, so plan your time accordingly.
 You should also make sure that you have plenty of ice ready to cover the vegetables while brining.

 - 4 quarts pickling cucumbers (sliced)